-Children’s individual needs are considered carefully so that we provide support for those children who could be doing “even better if…..”
+- Children’s individual needs are considered carefully so that we provide tailored support in order to accelerate progress and overcome barriers to learning

 Improving Day to Day Teaching

-- We will continue to ensure that all children across the school receive good teaching, with increasing percentages of outstanding teaching achieved by using our team leaders to:
+We will continue to ensure that all children across the school receive good teaching, with increasing percentages of outstanding teaching achieved by using our leaders to: